Every City in the USA

 2019 1,680,992 July 1, 2019

-What's the median income in Phoenix?
+What is the median household income in Phoenix?

 Median household income is 5% above the U.S. median ($81,332 vs $77,719); 13.7% live in poverty — 1.2 points above the 12.5% U.S. rate.